matirestelli/Codex-Naturalis/README.md

 Both server and client app can run on Unix systems (macOS, only CLI) or Windows system (on Powershell, cmd and WSL).

 ## License
-All rights to My **Codex Naturalis** are owned by [Cranio Creations](https://www.craniocreations.it/),  which provided the graphical resources to be used for educational purposes only.
+All rights to **Codex Naturalis** are owned by [Cranio Creations](https://www.craniocreations.it/),  which provided the graphical resources to be used for educational purposes only.